-I started collecting Swedish art glass as a way to become well enough off to venture out on an all-the-things-a-ma-should-have-done-project, but halfway through the project, I was captured by the beauty of Swedish Crystal, and I even wrote a book about it (Svenskt Konstglas).
-It was fun when I tried to challenge Birgitta, the biggest actor on the market, by obsessively pursuing my desire to create an excellent Orrefors collection during the 1980s.
-Of course, I failed – she was a billionaire, and I was a pauper, at least relatively speaking – but I still managed to put together a seriously good collection.
-However, I felt sad the day that I realized that I would probably never be able to afford to complete my collection, donate it to Moderna Museet, and maybe get an “Andres Laszlo, Jr., Collection room” named after me; something I believe my father would have approved of and appreciated (and even been a wee bit jealous of).
-Though I love Swedish art glass, especially Orrefors 1920 - 1940, I have started to sell off my collection.
+It was exciting when I tried to challenge Birgitta, the biggest player in the market, by passionately pursuing my desire to create an outstanding Orrefors collection during the 1980s.
+Of course, I ultimately failed—she was a billionaire, and I was a pauper, at least relatively speaking—but I still managed to assemble an ok collection.
+Nonetheless, I felt a twinge of sadness the day I realized that I would likely never be able to afford to complete my collection, donate it to Moderna Museet, and perhaps get an “Andres Laszlo, Jr., Collection room” named after me; something I believe my father would have approved of and appreciated (and even been a wee bit jealous of).
+While I adore Swedish art glass, particularly Orrefors from 1920 to 1940, I have started to sell off my collection.

 Unique Fishgraal